rillonline/rillonline.github.io/_pages/behind-enemy-lines/index.md

 the contract may explain a little why I was willing to believe in Suri Nam's innocence for so long.

-> I need to say a bit about how Half Moon Bay Space Station is governed
-> and policed.
+I think it is best for me to give you some background information at this juncture.
+I haven't chronacled my work at Half Moon Bay Space Station.
+My work there was routine and doesn't merit a book of this length.
+Like many kinds of work,nothing especially interesting happened day to day.

 Only people who have a connection to those who founded the Space Traders Guild are allowed to participate in the governance of the space station.